 8.1 BPA shall facilitate at least four week-long POCSA trial periods.
 During these trial periods, BPA shall maintain and provide «Customer Name» with access to a single test version of the POCSA in a form as near to production status as possible, including the functionality for «Customer Name» to submit Customer Inputs and run the Simulator to produce Simulated Operating Scenarios and final Simulated Operating Scenarios through the DUI and through the secure network protocols, and to receive results from the submittal processes.

 8.2 In this test version of the POCSA «Customer Name» shall have the ability to modify Simulator Parameters.
-The test version of the POCSA availability shall be no less than 90% uptime.
+The test version of the POCSA availability shall be no less than 90 percent uptime.
 The test version of the POCSA shall use production data from the most recent two-year period.

-8.3 The selection of specific weeks for such trial periods will be coordinated through the SOF, but shall begin no earlier than April 1, 2027 and shall end no later than 14 days prior to the date when the POCSA is revised with the day-ahead functionality on October 1, 2028.
+8.3 The selection of specific weeks for such trial periods will be coordinated through the SOF, but shall begin no earlier than April 1, 2027 and shall end no later than 14 calendar days prior to the date when the POCSA is revised with the day-ahead functionality on October 1, 2028.
 Results and feedback of the trial periods will be reported to the SOF at which time any suggestions for improving the SCA, the Simulator, or the processes necessary to support and maintain the POCSA will be discussed and considered by the Parties.

 9. REVISIONS

 9.1 BPA may unilaterally revise the deadline for BPA to update Simulator Parameters in section 3.2.1 of this exhibit as necessary to comply with BPA’s obligations as stated in the Western Power Pool Western Resource Adequacy Program tariff, or its successor.
-BPA shall provide «Customer Name» notice of the revised deadline in section 3.2.1 at least 60 days prior to the effective date of such revision.
+BPA shall provide «Customer Name» notice of the revised deadline in section 3.2.1 at least 60 calendar days prior to the effective date of such revision.

 9.2 BPA may unilaterally revise Forecasted H/k, Corrected H/k, Bypass Spill, and Fish Spill in section 3.6.1 of this exhibit if such changes are approved by the SOF pursuant to section 5.12 of the body of this Agreement.
-BPA shall provide «Customer Name» notice of such revision at least 30 days prior to the effective date of such revision.
+BPA shall provide «Customer Name» notice of such revision at least 30 calendar days prior to the effective date of such revision.

-9.3 All other revisions to this Exhibit L shall be by mutual agreement of the Parties.
+9.3 All other changes to this Exhibit L will be made by mutual agreement of the Parties.

 (PS«X/LOC»- «File Name with Path».docx) «mm/dd/yy» {Drafter’s Note: Insert date of finalized contract here}